 On December 15, 1935, the present day St. Martin de Porres Catholic Church was formed officially when the Most Reverend Emmet Walsh, Bishop of Charleston celebrated the dedication Mass.
 The original church was founded as Blessed Martin de Porres Mission for Colored Catholics.
-This church building on the corner of Hampton and Oak Streets in the Historic Waverly Community of Columbia, South Carolina, was a large white Ante Bellum three story house.
+This church building on the corner of Hampton and Oak Streets in the Historic Waverly Community of Columbia, South Carolina, was a large white three-story Antebellum house.
 This house was converted into a church, parish school, and rectory.
 There were also activity rooms in the basement.

 The Blessed Martin de Porres Mission was founded upon the request of African American Catholics in Columbia, SC.
 Bishop Walsh contacted the Dominican Friars in New York to see if they would be willing to minister to this newly formed mission.
 They responded by sending Father Thomas Weiland, OP as the first priest.
 Not long after the dedication of the church the parish school was established in 1936.

 Many priests followed after Fr.
 Weiland, but it was in 1953 when Fr.
 O.T.
-Carl, OP, arrived that a building boom truly began.
+Carl, OP arrived that a building boom truly began.
 Fr.
 Carl built a new church, convent, and under his leadership, a new school building opened its doors on September 13, 1954.
-On April 20, 2007 Bishop Robert Baker dedicated the new St. Martin de Porres Church, which was built under the leadership of Fr.
+On April 20, 2007 Bishop Robert Baker dedicated the new St. Martin de Porres Church (see home page photo) which was built under the leadership of Fr.
 Paul Williams, OFM.
 Fr.
-Paul also purchased a new rectory for the priests to live.
+Paul also purchased a new rectory in which to house the priests.
 The church has plans for the construction of a new parish school in the near future.

-Some of the organizations within the parish include the Parish Pastoral Council, legion of Mary, Rosary Altar Society, Men's Club, Knights and Ladies of Peter Claver, Knights of Columbus, Boy Scouts, Youth Group, Religious Education teachers, Ministers of Holy Communion, Mass Lectors, Choir Members, Ushers, Maintenance and Grounds Volunteers, Soup and Sandwich Volunteers, and various other social and administrative committees.
+Some of the organizations within the parish include the Parish Pastoral Council, Legion of Mary, Rosary Altar Society, Knights and Ladies of Peter Claver, Knights of Columbus, Youth Group, Religious Education teachers, Ministers of Holy Communion, Mass Lectors, Choir Members, Ushers, Maintenance and Grounds Volunteers, Soup Kitchen Volunteers, and various other social and administrative committees.